Chainski/CHINO-PROXY-SCRAPER/README.md

 - Released : 10/08/21
 - Last Updated : 14-01-22

+*NOTE: This library isn't designed for production use.
+It's advised to use your own proxies or purchase a service which provides an API.
+These are merely free ones that are retrieved from sites and should only be used for development or testing purposes.*

 ### Installation
 - Run install.bat and wait for dependencies to be installed.
 - Finally run CHINO.PROXY.SCRAPER.py